l4rm4nd/SecureTheJuice/README.md

     - after Authelia login with default creds `SecureTheJuice:SecureTheJuice`
 - Traefik API dashboard at https://traefik.fictive.local
     - from private class A networks only
+- Cowrie SSH Honeypot at TCP/2222
+    - allows logins with pre-defined credentials based on Juice Shop users

 ## 🔑 Authentication via Authelia